Kimchico/Programming-miniproject/README.md

 # Programming-miniproject
-C++ miniproject of server and client
+C++ miniproject of server and client.

 You need to download the CYGWIN emulator since this code does not work on windows.